On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: An alternative description of Dokchitser constants

 and similarly for $S_2$.
 Indeed, if for subgroups $H_i\neq H_k$, we have that $\cR[G/H_i]$ and $\cR[G/H_k]$ are summands of $\cR[S_1]$, then an element of $\Hom_{\cR[G]}(\cR[S_1],\Gamma)$ which is trivial outside of $G/H_i$ is orthogonal to an element which is trivial outside of $G/H_k$.
 So it suffices to prove the claim for $S_1=G/H$.
 We compute

 which immediately implies the claim.
 Now, fix bases $v_1,\ldots,v_m$ and $v_1',\ldots,v_m'$ on $\Hom_{\cR[G]}(\cR[S_1],\Gamma)$ and $\Hom_{\cR[G]}(\cR[S_2],\Gamma)$, respectively.
 Then

-which concludes the proof. \end{proof} \begin{rmrk} It is instructive to compare our alternative definition of Dokchitser constants in conjunction with Proposition \ref{prop:newReg} with the formula for class number quotients derived by de Smit in \cite[Theorem 2.2]{Smi-01}.
+which concludes the proof. \end{proof} \begin{cor} The value of $\C_\Theta'(\Gamma)$ is independent of the choice of $\phi$ and we have $\C_\Theta'(\Gamma) = \C_\Theta(\Gamma)$ for all $G$-relations $\Theta$ and all $\cR G$-lattices $\Gamma$. \end{cor} \begin{rmrk} It is not difficult to prove the independence of $\phi$ directly, using explicit calculations with the bases $f_{i,j}:s_l \mapsto \delta_{i,l}\cdot\gamma_j$ and $f_{i,j}':s_l' \mapsto \delta_{i,l}\cdot\gamma_j$ from the above proof.
+This also gives an alternative proof of the independence of $\C_\Theta(\Gamma)$ of the pairing. \end{rmrk} \begin{rmrk} It is instructive to compare our alternative definition of Dokchitser constants in conjunction with Proposition \ref{prop:newReg} with the formula for class number quotients derived by de Smit in \cite[Theorem 2.2]{Smi-01}.
 In his formula, the torsion subgroup of the units is more directly incorporated into the whole expression.
-However, arbitrary $\bZ G$-modules of a given group $G$ are more difficult to classify than free modules and we will need to use the classification from \cite{Lee-64} for $G=D_{2p}$ in the next section.
+However, arbitrary $\bZ G$-modules of a given group $G$ are more difficult to classify than $\bZ$-free modules and we will need to use the classification from \cite{Lee-64} for $G=D_{2p}$ in the next section.
 That is the main reason why we pass to the quotient modulo torsion first and then recover the torsion separately in the shape of $\lambda(H)$.
-Another reason to work with Dokchitser constants is that a lot of the computations of Dokchitser constants in the next section will be easier using a pairing rather than an embedding $\phi$. \end{rmrk} An immediate consequence of the alternative definition is the following: \begin{lem} Let $G$ be a group and $\Theta$ a $\bZ_{(p)} G$-relation.
-Then $\ord_p(\C_\Theta(\Gamma))=0$ for all $\bZ$-free $\bZ G$-modules $\Gamma$. \end{lem} \begin{proof} As remarked above, we can find an injection of $G$-modules $\phi:\cR[S_1]\hookrightarrow \cR[S_2]$ with determinant co-prime to $p$.
-So we will be done by showing that $|\det\phi_G^*|$ divides $|\det\phi|^{\rk(\Gamma)}$.
-The same will be true for $(\phi^\tr)^*_G$ by symmetry.
-As in the proof of Proposition \ref{prop:phiIndep}, write $S_1=\left\{s_1,\ldots,s_n\right\}$ and choose a basis $\gamma_j$, $j=1,\ldots,r$ for $\Gamma$.
-Define $f_{i,j}\in \Hom_\cR(\cR[S_1],\Gamma)$ by $f_{i,j}(s_i) = \gamma_j$, $f_{i,j}(s)=0\;\forall s\neq s_i$.
-Then $f_{i,j},\;i=1,\ldots,n,\;j=1,\ldots,r$ is a basis of $\Hom_\cR(\cR[S_1],\Gamma)$.
-Fix the analogous basis $f_{i,j}'$ for $\Hom_\cR(\cR[S_2],\Gamma)$ where $S_2=\left\{s_1',\ldots,s_n'\right\}$.
-Then, as in the said proof, we observe that if $\phi$ is given by the matrix $M$ with respect to the bases corresponding to $s_i$, $s_j'$ then the matrix $N$ of $\phi^*$ with respect to the corresponding bases just described is block diagonal with ${\rm dim}(\Gamma)$ blocks, each equal to $M^\tr$.
-Thus, $\det \phi^*=(\det\phi)^{\rk(\Gamma)}$.
-To conclude the proof we simply note that for an injection of free $\bZ$-modules with finite cokernel, the absolute value of the determinant is equal to the order of the cokernel.
-But the cokernel of $\phi^*_G$ is a subgroup of the cokernel of $\phi^*$ and so the order of the former divides the order of the latter, as required. \end{proof} \begin{defn} Let $p$ be a prime number.
-A finite group is called $p$-\emph{hypo-elementary} if it has a normal Sylow $p$-subgroup with cyclic quotient.
-Equivalently, a $p$-hypo-elementary group is a semi-direct product of a $p$-group acted on by a cyclic group of order co-prime to $p$. \end{defn} \begin{thm}[Conlon's Induction Theorem] Given any finite group $H$ and any commutative ring $\tilde{R}$ in which every prime divisor of $|H|$ except possibly $p$ is invertible, there exist integers $\alpha_{H'}$ such that some integer multiple of the trivial representation of $H$ over $\tilde{R}$ is equal to $\sum_{H'} \alpha_{H'} \tilde{R}[H/H']$ in the representation ring over $\tilde{R}$, where the sum is taken over $p$-hypo-elementary subgroups of $H$. \end{thm} A proof can be found e.g. in \cite{CR}, (80.60).
-We will use this result to considerably strengthen Proposition \ref{prop:notDivble}: \begin{prop} Let $G$ be a finite group, let $N$ be a normal subgroup such that the quotient group $C=G/N$ is cyclic.
-Let $p$ be a prime not dividing the order of $N$ and let $\cR=\bZ$ or $\bZ_p$.
-Then
+Another reason to work with Dokchitser constants is that a lot of the computations of Dokchitser constants in the next section will be easier using a pairing rather than an embedding $\phi$. \end{rmrk} An immediate consequence of the alternative definition is the following: \begin{lem} Let $G$ be a finite group and $\Theta$ a $\bZ_{(l)} G$-relation.
+Then $\ord_l(\C_\Theta(\Gamma))=0$ for all $\bZ G$-lattices~$\Gamma$. \end{lem} \begin{proof} As remarked above, we can find an injection of $G$-modules $\phi:\bZ[S_1]\hookrightarrow \bZ[S_2]$ with co-kernel of order coprime to $l$.
+For any injection of free abelian groups with finite co-kernel, the order of its co-kernel is equal to the absolute value of its determinant (with respect to any bases).
+Now, applying $\Hom_G(\_\;,\Gamma)$ to the tautological short exact sequence